samverh/Rooster/README.md

     Total: 4 x 10^1211

 ### Algorithms
 The algorithms used to improve the schedule are hillclimber and simulated annealing.
 Four types of simulated annealing were tested, including Sigmoidal, Exponential, Linear and Geman.
-Due to limited time the different types were ran 25 times each (for now).
+The schedule optimizers were ran 1000 times each.
 The distributions of the scores are shown in the graph below.
  ![alt text](https://github.com/samverh/Rooster/blob/master/results/course_scheduler_optimizations.png "Simulated Annealing Types")

  The data, image and python script to visualize the plot can be found in the folder "algorithms_visualisations".